allynfolksjr/kexp-bluesky-bot/README.md

 You can modify the `src/index.ts` file to implement your application logic.
 Use the types defined in `src/types/index.ts` for better type safety throughout your code.

+## Todo
+* Add link to stream on every song
+* Add Apple Music Link on every song
+* Add album art
+* Add a link to the KEXP website for each song
+* Add a link to the KEXP website for each show
+* Add a link to the KEXP website for each DJ

 ## Contributing

 If you would like to contribute to this project, please fork the repository and submit a pull request.